astrohart/MFR/MFR.Tests.Common/README.md

 ##### Summary

-String containing the name of a configuration file.
+String containing the name of a config file.

 <a name='F-MFR-Tests-Common-RegistryDataExchangeTestsBase-DEFAULT_CONFIG_FILE_DIR'></a>
 ### DEFAULT_CONFIG_FILE_DIR `constants`